 Short, Robotic Answers

-Every answer was technically correct but gave the officer nothing to work with.
+Every answer was technically correct but gave the officer nothing.
 "US has the best education" could be said by anyone.
-It revealed nothing about Rahul's genuine motivation or research.
+It revealed nothing about Rahul's genuine motivation.

-The problem: Visa officers interview hundreds of people with memorized answers.
-They're looking for authenticity — real reasons, specific details, genuine enthusiasm.
+Officers interview hundreds of people with memorized answers.
+They're listening for authenticity — real reasons, specific details, genuine enthusiasm.
+Not textbook responses.

 Zero Ties to India Mentioned

-When asked about post-graduation plans, Rahul said "I will come back" — but never explained why he would return.
-No mention of family obligations, career plans in India, or anything tying him to his home country.
+"I will come back" — but never explained why.
+No family obligations, no career plans in India, nothing tying him home.

 Incomplete Financial Story

 "My father is sponsoring" tells the officer nothing.
 What does his father do?
 How was ₹45 lakhs accumulated?
-Is this sustainable for 2 years of MS?
+Is this sustainable for 2 years?
 The officer was left to assume the worst.

-The problem: Officers see large balances and wonder if they're genuine or just window-dressing for the visa.
-You need to tell the story of how the money was saved.
+Officers see large balances and wonder if they're window-dressing.
+You need to tell the story of how the money was saved — not just show numbers.

 Making these same mistakes?